 How do you preserve wealth tax-efficiently?
 Optimization, not evasion

 Taxes and fees are the slow leaks in your wealth.
 The line that matters is sharp and legal: tax evasion — hiding income — is criminal; tax optimization — structuring income lawfully — is ordinary, and it’s how wealthy people operate.
+That distinction is the tax authority’s own, not a loophole-hunter’s: the IRS manual defines avoidance as shaping events to reduce liability while making complete disclosure, versus evasion, which involves deceit, concealment, or misrepresentation.
 Stay firmly on the legal side of it.

 Residency and income source don’t always have to align.
 Someone earning location-independent income can, within the law, structure where that income is recognized; a freelancer might invoice through a holding company in a lower-tax jurisdiction.
 Whether any specific structure is permitted depends entirely on your country’s rules and tax treaties — which is exactly why this is the one layer where you bring in a qualified local professional before you act, not after.
 The cost of good advice is trivial next to the cost of penalties.